-I’ve been measured at Cacique twice, and both times, I left with a bag full of expensive 36 DDD’s.
+I’ve been measured in-store at several places, Lane Bryant and even Victoria Secret (lol), and I left the former with a bag full of expensive 36 DDD’s, the latter couldn’t even help me.
 Yet, I still had loads of over-boobs and wire snaps.
 Something wasn’t right.

 I shared a really great how-to video last year, disputing everything you thought you knew about bra sizing, and after doing some extensive research, it turns out it was totally right.

 You can watch the video in length for great discussion about how to properly fit yourself for a bra, but I’m going to break it down real quick below in three easy steps.